chili-publish/grafx-documentation/docs/releasenotes/index.md

 The update does require planned downtime, and will be transparant for you.

-The update will be implemented gradually on all tenants, and will happen over the following days and weeks.
+The update will be implemented (starting April 5) gradually on all tenants, and will happen over the following days and weeks.

 ## Mar 17, 2023 - GraFx Publisher